cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 We have not double-counted lithostatic stress, we have simply been unclear in our description of the stress state.
-Lithostatic stress is an isotropic tensor, so (as described) it is only the diagonals of the tensor.
-Tectonic stress is only horizontal, $T'$ is scaled by $\rho g z$ (not by the tensor $L$, as we had previously, and erroneously stated).
-So $T$ and $L$ do not occupy the all same components of the stress tensor.
+Lithostatic stress is an isotropic tensor, so (as described) it has non-zero terms only the diagonals of the tensor.
+Tectonic stress is
+only horizontal, $T'$ is scaled by $\rho g z$ (not by the tensor $L$, as we had previously, and erroneously stated).
+So non-zero values of $T$ and $L$ are not the same components of the stress tensor.

 We amend the submitted description: